Tech-at-DU/React-Redux-Tetris-Tutorial/02-Grid-Board.md

 ## 🧩 P02 – Grid Board

-Now that we have a single grid square, let’s build a full **10×18 Tetris board** using it.
+Now that you have a single grid square, let’s build a full **10×18 Tetris board** using it.

 ---